 |Wright||Robert Ronald||Squadron Leader||Distinguished Flying Cross.
 Air Efficiency Award.
 Survived the War.|

-Sydney Ireland’s grave is in Section E, Grave 78 of Knockbreda Cemetery, Belfast, Co.
-Antrim.
-Despite losing his life after the official start of the Battle of Britain, Sergeant Ireland is not listed as one of “The Few”.
+Sydney Ireland’s grave is in Section E, Grave 78 of Knockbreda Cemetery, Belfast.
+Despite losing his life after the beginning of the Battle of Britain, Sergeant Ireland is not listed as one of “The Few”.
 He had not yet flown an operational sortie as part of the battle at his time of death.
 The hub assembly and propeller blades from his Spitfire make up a Battle of Britain Memorial Exhibition at the Shoreham Aircraft Museum.
 It can be found in the museum tea garden.